top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-"朥" (pronouced as "lao" in Traditional Chinese), means the fatty meat of animals or fats /oil that is extracted from frying fatty meat.
+"朥" (pronounced as "lao" in Traditional Chinese), means the fatty meat of animals or fats /oil that is extracted from frying fatty meat.
 The biscuits that are baked using animal fat-oil are called "朥饼".
-However, in Simplified Chinese, it is called "腊饼“ or la piah.
+However, in Simplified Chinese, it is written as "腊饼“ or la piah.

-The smaller la piah have 7 types of fillings (although the signage shows only 6).
+The smaller Teochew la piah have 7 types of fillings.
 The available flavours are:

 • lotus (莲蓉)